joyzo-com/joyzo-com.github.io/README.md

-# web
+# joyzo.com

-The GitHub hosted website for Joyzo.com
+The GitHub hosted website for Joyzo.com.